 Program Objectives and Other Details

-- Outcome 1: Students will acquire the fundamental computing knowledge and skills recommended by the Association for Computing Machinery (ACM) and the IEEE Computer Society for undergraduate computer science programs.
+- Acquire the fundamental computing knowledge and skills recommended by the Association for Computing Machinery (ACM) and the IEEE Computer Society for undergraduate computer science programs.

 Undergraduate research opportunities are available for highly motivated Computer Science students.
 Independent studies and directed research projects are available in conjunction with faculty research interests.
-Students and faculty jointly participate in a seminar series that also involves outside speakers.
 Outstanding student work may be presented at professional societies.
-The ACM student programming team has consistently scored high in regional competition with other universities.

 ECSU has the Alpha Charter of the Upsilon Pi Epsilon Computer Science Honor Society in Connecticut.
 This particular honor society is nationwide.
-Students in this society are asked from time to time to tutor other students in computer science, to represent our university on computer science issues, and to present undergraduate papers at computer science conferences.
+Students in this society are asked from time to time to tutor other students in computer science, and to represent our university on computer science issues.